1891 - 1981

 WAGR US Army

 WARREN TOWNSHIP, CARROLL COUNTY, IOWA ENTERED INTO REST AUGUST 26, 1981 MANNING PLAZA NURSING HOME MANNING, IOWA SERVICES FRIDAY, AUGUST 28, 1981.
 2 PM OHDE FUNERAL HOME.
 MANNING, IOWA OFFICIATING PASTOR EDWARD F. HEINICKE ZION LUTHERAN CHURCH VOCALIST ORGANIST LARRY MILLER DOROTHY KUSEL INTERMENT MANNING CEMETERY CASKETBEARERS ALFRED DAMMANN, MYRON BOGATZKE, LEROY "TATER" DAMMANN, OSCAR RUDNICK, LESTER DAMMANN, MARVIN WIEMANN THE FAMILY WISHES TO EXPRESS THEIR GRATITUDE FOR YOUR KINDNESS EVIDENCED IN THOUGHT, WORD, AND DEED, AND INVITES YOU TO JOIN THEM FOR FELLOWSHIP AND LUNCH AT ZION LUTHERAN CHURCH FOLLOWING THE COMMITTAL SERVICE.
 TAPS Thanks and praise for our days 'neath the sun, 'neath the stars, 'neath the sky.
-MILITARY HONORS Herman, son of Claus and Margaretha Dammann, was born September 8, 1891, in Warren Township, Carroll County, Iowa.
+MILITARY HONORS Hermann, son of Claus and Margaretha Dammann, was born September 8, 1891, in Warren Township, Carroll County, Iowa.
 He attended the rural schools.
-During World War 1 Herman served in the Sixty-fifth Regiment of the Coast Artillery
+During World War 1 Hermann served in the Sixty-fifth Regiment of the Coast Artillery

 Corps of the United States Army, serving in France during 1918.

 Throughout their lives the couple farmed in Audubon County, retiring and moving to Manning in 1947.
 Pauline passed away on February 24, 1981.
-In March Herman entered the Manning Plaza.
+In March Hermann entered the Manning Plaza.
 He had been in failing health for about a month and died, there on August 26, 1981, at the age of 89 years, 11 months and 18 days.
 In addition to his wife, he was preceded in death by his parents, by six brothers, Claus Frederick, John, George, Henry, Bill & Harry; also by two sisters, Emma Hershman and Annie Langbehn.
 He is survived by two sisters-in-law, Mrs. Louise Rudnick of Wall Lake and Mrs. Laura Rudnick of Audubon; as well as by many nieces, nephews and other relatives and friends. |